barry-waldbaum-rl/reat-vm-setup/README.md

 ```

+Now you're ready to commit DNS changes to a Docker image in GCR.

+20. SSH to the VM from GCP console so you're using your GCP account to do this.

-Once working, commit changes to a Docker image and upload it to GCR so you or anyone else can use it.
-To do this, SSH to the VM from GCP console and perform the following steps.
+21. Commit DNS changes to a local Docker image first and tag it for upload to GCR.

-30. Run the following commands to commit changes to your local repo and tag the image as 'admin-training-dns' and 'gcr.io/redislabs-university/admin-training-dns'

 ```bash
 sudo docker commit dns admin-training-dns